dnwiebe/Simulino/README.md

 1. `Memory` forces the use of `.getData` (which retrieves an array) for all retrievals, even single-byte ones.
 This could be optimized a little.

+1. For instructions that set status flags, the flag-setting code is pretty much copied directly from the AVR datasheet, and there are significant opportunities for factoring out duplication, which would also make testing significantly easier.
+Finding the duplication, though, and classifying it intelligently, won't be trivial.

 1. I really don't like the way this project handles unsigned values.
 We have `UnsignedByte` that's supposed to be taking care of that, but somehow there's still an awful lot of `& 0xFF` around...which means there may not be enough of it, and we may be cruising for a bruising; that is, maybe we're incorrectly treating an unsigned value like a